srimutyala/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Pedestrain & Bicycle Path			| Roundabout Mandatory      							|

 The model was able to correctly guess 4 of the 6 traffic signs, which gives an accuracy of 66.67%.
-This is worse than the test accuracy of X.
+This is worse than the test accuracy of 95.4%.

-In the all the test images (including the ones incorrectly classified), the highest probability is 1.
+We used softmax & top_k to see the top 5 probabilities for each of those additional images.
+However, in the case of each of those images (including the ones incorrectly classified), the highest probability is 1.
 It wasn't expected but that's what the model determined.